apluslms/a-plus-rst-tools/README.md

 # ref link and label modifications.
 enable_doc_link_multilang_suffix_correction = True
 enable_ref_link_multilang_suffix_correction = True

+# If True, autosave is enabled for all questionnaires in this course.
+A draft is
+# saved periodically while a student types their answer, and the latest draft
+# is automatically restored if the student leaves the exercise page and comes
+# back later.
+A draft does not count as a submission and does not affect
+# grading.
+Autosave can also be enabled for individual questionnaires.
+enable_autosave = False
 ```

 ### Sphinx configurations that should be modified with a-plus-rst-tools